 Morning Consult’s forthcoming Most Trusted Brands 2022 travel & hospitality report reveals just how important customer service is to consumers when making travel decisions.
 After an extended absence, some consumers returning to travel may have inflated expectations, which, coupled with tightening budgets, means they will be discerning about who they spend money with, and brands must ensure that higher prices translate to the reliable, high-quality service that’s essential for long-term success and consumer trust.

-Matthew Howe is the senior manager of travel intelligence at global intelligence company Morning Consult, where he conducts research, writes analyst notes, and helps leaders in the travel and hospitality industry on how on the latest industry trends and findings.
-Interested in connecting with Matthew for a media request or a speaking opportunity?
-Email email@example.com.
+Matthew Howe is the senior manager of travel intelligence at global intelligence company Morning Consult, where he conducts research, writes analyst notes and advises leaders in the travel & hospitality industry on how to apply the latest industry trends and findings.
+For speaking opportunities and booking requests, please email firstname.lastname@example.org.